 Flash flooding in France

-Knowing that the south of France is a popular holiday destination for Brits, members of the LV= Claims teams in Ipswich and Brentwood leapt into action and began to contact customers who they thought may be affected.
+Knowing the south of France is a popular holiday destination for Brits, members of the LV= Claims teams in Ipswich and Brentwood leapt into action and began to contact customers they thought may be affected.

 Happily, our Claims specialists were on hand to arrange courtesy cars, re-book ferry crossings and offer settlement figures for written off vehicles.